edmundchu128/sample_pyspark_medallion/README.md

 ### Pre-requisites
 1. Pyspark 3.5.5 installed in WSL environment
 2. Scala 2.13.3 installed in WSL environment
-3. stocks.csv provided by Stratos in the seeds folder.
+3. stocks.csv consists a list of stocks in the seeds folder.
 You will have to put the file inside the seeds folder. (i.e. seeds/stocks.csv)

 ## How to run the pipeline: